 Health care reform is not the only thing shaking up the health systems industry.
-This sector has seen a surge in merger and acquisition (M&A) activity — the health care sector had 84 deals in 2013 and 12 deals in the first quarter of 2014 alone.1 The successful integration of two organizations into a combined entity entails substantial effort for merged health care organizations.
-One question arising from these M&A deals involves determining the most appropriate type of defined contribution (DC) retirement plan for the new organization and its employees.
+This sector has seen a surge in merger and acquisition (M&A) activity.
+The successful integration of two organizations into a combined entity entails substantial effort for merged health care organizations.
+One question arising from these M&A deals involves determining the most appropriate type of defined contribution (DC) retirement plan for the new organization and its employees

-Health care organizations sponsor roughly 21% of the 403(b) industry.2 The recent growth in M&A activity among health systems could present unique issues to these enterprises relative to other 403(b)-eligible organizations.
+Health care organizations sponsor roughly 21% of the 403(b) industry.
+The recent growth in M&A activity among health systems could present unique issues to these enterprises relative to other 403(b)-eligible organizations.

 This paper provides a brief overview of defined contribution (DC) plan considerations facing health care organizations that engage in M&A activity.
 We also include a high-level comparison of 401(k) and 403(b) plans, key issues with plan mergers, the potential loss of church plan status, the importance of DC retirement plan governance, and regulatory changes.